11 Types of Scorpions for Pets

 Like other types of scorpions for pets, the Malaysian Forest Scorpion requires proper care and attention to ensure its health and well-being.

-They are native to the forests of Southeast Asia and need a humid environment to thrive.
+They are native to Southeast Asian forests and need a humid environment to thrive.

 Owners should provide them with a spacious terrarium with a temperature range of 75 to 85 degrees Fahrenheit.